 Consider an active vacation

 If you more of an outdoorsy type, why not plan a vacation centered around exercise?
 If you’re an avid cyclist, consider bike touring, hiking, a fitness vacation, or adrenaline sports.
-Maybe you want to take on the path of Cheryl Strayed and hike the PCH or backpack across Europe

 If you’re wondering how to stay fit on vacation, there are plenty of opportunities to stay active while traveling.
 Effective workouts aren’t always limited to fitness machines, treadmills, and weight-lifting.
 There are also…